Atlético-MG x Palmeiras: Nacho starts his search for the sixth consecutive Libertadores semifinal in his career | athletic-mg

 Del Valle even eliminated River Plate in the 2016 round of 16: Nacho Fernández’s shortest participation in Libertadores.
 In the 2018 title, against Boca Juniors, with the right to assist Lucas Pratto’s goal, which tied the game, took it to extra time, in which River scored two more and left with the continental trophy at the Santiago Bernabéu stadium.

 The following year, Gallardo and Nacho’s River Plate reached the final again.
 Now, against Jorge Jesus’ Flamengo, in the single final in Lima.
 River was winning until stoppage time, when Gabigol scored two goals and turned the match around.
 In 2020, River lost to Palmeiras in the semifinals, 3-0 at Monumental.
-On the way back, the Argentines made it 2 to 0 and narrowly missed a historic “remount”.
+On the way back, the Argentines made it 2 to 0 and, by a little, didn’t get a historic “remount”.

 In the last Libertadores, Nacho Fernández was fundamental.
 He scored the winning goal for Atlético against River in Argentina, in the first leg of the quarterfinals.
 In the next phase, Palmeiras again.
 Abel Ferreira’s Verdão eliminated Galo in Dudu’s equalizer at Mineirão, and by visiting criteria – something that no longer exists.